 The acetate sleeve and any remaining soil will be handled as investigation-derived waste.
-Upon the completion of sampling in each borehole, the field crew will abandon the boreholes by filling them with (dry) bentonite pellets.
+Upon the completion of sampling in each borehole, except as discussed in Section 5.3, the field crew will abandon the boreholes by filling them with (dry) bentonite pellets.
 Available soil moisture will hydrate the pellets.